ionwandodinomo/WRO-Future-Engineers-2025/README.md

 <br>

 Our car uses primarily **3D printed PLA filament** as the structural material.
 We used the **[Prusa MK4S](https://www.prusa3d.com/product/original-prusa-mk4s-3d-printer-5/)** from Prusa Research, as well as the `[JOHN'S PRINTER].` 3D printing allows precise designing of parts, and PLA is readily available and easily accessible for commercial 3D printing.
 After assessment, it was chosen over other materials such as ABS or PETG.
+These filaments are also all generally lighter, and much more customizable than other common materials, such as LEGO.

 <br>